~TRY IT OUT! FIRST ONES FREE. SEE CLASS REGISTRATION FOR DETAILS~

 Keep your:

-Avoid leaning backward, which can make it harder to balance.
+Avoid standing straight up, leaning backward or flailing arms which can make it harder to keep your upright balance.

 If you're nervous about rolling, start by standing or walking on carpet, yoga mat, or grass.
 This helps you get used to wearing skates without the wheels rolling freely.